-Analysing and evaluating a performance
+Area of Study 3: Analysing and evaluating a performance

-In this area of study students focus on the analysis and evaluation of the acting, direction and design in a production selected from the prescribed VCE Theatre Studies Unit 4 Playlist.
+In this area of study, students focus on the analysis and evaluation of the acting, direction and design in a performance of a production selected from the prescribed VCE Theatre Studies Playlist.

-Students attend a production selected from the Unit 4 Playlist.
-They study the theatrical style/s evident in the performance and analyse and evaluate how actor/s, director/s and designer/s interpret the script for an audience.
+Students attend a production selected from the playlist.
+They study the theatrical style(s) evident in the performance and analyse and evaluate how actor(s), director(s) and designer(s) interpret the script for an audience.
 They consider the interrelationships between acting, direction and design in the performance.
-In doing so students consider character/s in the play, how the actor/s interpreted them on stage and the contribution of the director/s to this process.
-They study acting skills used by the actor/s to portray the character/s, including facial expression, voice, gesture, movement and stillness and silence.
+In doing so, students consider character(s) in the play, how the actor(s) interpreted them on stage and the contribution of the director(s) and designer(s) to the interpretation and intended meaning(s).
+They study acting skills used by the actor(s) to portray character(s) to convey the intended meanings of the play and the establishment, maintenance and/or manipulation of the actor-audience relationship.